Advice for non-health residential facilities

-- Limit visitors as much as possible.
-Visitors who are sick should not be in the facility.
-Facilities should keep a log of any visitors to the facility.
+- Visitors who are sick should not be in the facility.
+Facilities should use the Check In Qld app to keep a log of any visitors to the facility.

 - Residents who have COVID-19 symptoms should be isolated into a single room straight away.
-Arrange a medical review as soon as possible.
+Arrange a medical review and testing for COVID-19 as soon as possible.

-Preparing for a confirmed case in your facility
+Preparing for a confirmed case of COVID-19 in your facility

-All residential care facilities should prepare for the possibility of a confirmed, probable or suspected case.
+All residential care facilities should prepare for the possibility of a confirmed or suspected case.
 The Australian Government has published Guidelines for the Prevention, Control and Public Health Management of COVID-19 Outbreaks in Residential Care Facilities in Australia (PDF).